-Florida homeowners know hurricanes can leave behind unexpected and overwhelming roof damage.
+Florida homeowners know hurricanes can leave behind overwhelming roof damage.
 High winds, flying debris, and heavy rainfall can compromise your roofing system in just minutes.
 If you suspect roof damage after a storm, acting quickly is essential.
-The following guide outlines exactly what to do to keep your home safe and limit costly repairs.
+The following guide on emergency roof repairs outlines exactly what to do to keep your home safe and limit costly repairs.

 1. Document Roof Damage Immediately